 The clinical characteristics of breast engorgement might fall into this category.
 Breast engorgement is a condition that commonly appears 3-5 days post-partum and is due to increased blood and lymphatic fluids congesting in the breast, just before true lactation comes in.
 The symptoms are essentially hard, swollen, painful breasts.

 This pattern is seen more commonly seen in younger, strong, highly strung women.
 Additional symptoms might include the women being nervous, easily frustrated or irritable.
 Women who present with this pattern tend to be overly sensitive and react strongly to external stimuli, even the kindest words of advice.

 When attempting to understand the Chinese Medicine explanation of this situation, one might consider the analogy of water flowing through a hose.
 In order to restrict or stop the flow of fluid, external pressure is applied.
 Once the pressure is released, then the normal flow of water returns.
 Stress and tension can lead to the restriction and binding of milk in the breast, holding back the natural flow.
 Some women will become increasingly frustrated as they punish themselves for failure to effectively breastfeed, thus exacerbating the situation and placing them at grave risk of giving up on breastfeeding completely.

-This condition is relatively easy to treat using acupuncture, as it is a condition of blockage.
-Once the ‘energetic’ pressure is released the milk flow usually returns immediately.
+This condition is relatively better treated using acupuncture, as it is a condition of blockage.
+Once the ‘energetic’ pressure is released the milk flow will hopefully flow.